datahub-project/datahub/docker/mce-consumer/README.md

-# Data Hub MetadataChangeEvent (MCE) Consumer Docker Image
+# DataHub MetadataChangeEvent (MCE) Consumer Docker Image
 [![Docker Cloud Build Status](https://img.shields.io/docker/cloud/build/keremsahin/datahub-mce-consumer)](https://cloud.docker.com/repository/docker/keremsahin/datahub-mce-consumer/)

-Refer to [Data Hub MCE Consumer Job](../../metadata-jobs/mce-consumer-job) to have a quick understanding of the architecture and responsibility of this service for the Data Hub.
+Refer to [DataHub MCE Consumer Job](../../metadata-jobs/mce-consumer-job) to have a quick understanding of the architecture and responsibility of this service for the DataHub.

 ## Build
 ```